Breaking Bad Habits

 “But there’s one important difference,” Poldrack says.
 And this difference makes the pleasure-based habits so much harder to break.
-Enjoyable behaviors can prompt your brain to release a chemical called .
+Enjoyable behaviors can prompt your brain to release a chemical called A brain chemical that regulates movement, emotion, motivation and pleasure..
 “If you do something over and over, and dopamine is there when you’re doing it, that strengthens the habit even more.
 When you’re not doing those things, dopamine creates the craving to do it again,” Poldrack says.
 “This explains why some people crave drugs, even if the drug no longer makes them feel particularly good once they take it.”

 In a sense, then, parts of our brains are working against us when we try to overcome bad habits.
 “These routines can become hardwired in our brains,” Volkow says.
 And the brain’s reward centers keep us craving the things we’re trying so hard to resist.

 The good news is, humans are not simply creatures of habit.
 We have many more brain regions to help us do what’s best for our health.

 “Humans are much better than any other animal at changing and orienting our behavior toward long-term goals, or long-term benefits,” says Dr. Roy Baumeister, a psychologist at Florida State University.
 His studies on decision-making and willpower have led him to conclude that “self-control is like a muscle.
 Once you’ve exerted some self-control, like a muscle it gets tired.”